 Because we’ve never seen this virus before, there’s no immunity in the population like we have with the flu, according to Murphy.
 It can spread readily from person to person, more quickly than other respiratory infections like the flu.

 How someone’s body reacts to the virus comes down to what Murphy calls the “host-pathogen interaction”: You have the pathogen (in this case the new coronavirus), and then you have the host, or how an individual’s immune system gears up and responds.

 “Does the host mount a good immunologic response that can get rid of the virus, does it not mount a good enough response so the virus is more lethal, or does it mount too much of an immunologic response and you have as much trouble from the immunologic response as you do from the virus?”
 Murphy explained.

 Face coverings like masks are another essential tool that can blunt the spread of the disease.
-Recent research suggests masks effectively prevent transmission.
+Research suggests masks effectively prevent transmission.

 Around 80 percent of people who get COVID-19 will likely experience mild symptoms.

 While this may be reassuring to some, that’s exactly why the infection is such a threat.